sindresorhus/got/readme.md

 ## Tip

 It's a good idea to set the `'user-agent'` header so the provider can more easily see how their resource is used.
-By default it's the URL to this repo.
+By default, it's the URL to this repo.

 ```js
 var got = require('got');